DanRoscigno/Recipes/website/recipes/Poached_Eggs_with_Roasted_Tomatoes_and_Portabellas.md

 *Cooks' note:

 The eggs in this recipe are not fully cooked, which may be of concern if salmonella is a problem in your area.
-You can substitute pasteurized eggs (in the shell) or cook eggs until yolks are set.
+You can substitute pasteurized eggs (in the shell) or cook eggs until yolks are set.�

 Comments: Everyone loved Christmas 2012!